Catawba language

-Catawba (/kəˈtɔːbə/) is one of two Eastern Siouan languages of the eastern US, which together with the Western Siouan languages formed the Siouan language family.
+Catawba (/kəˈtɔːbə/ kə-TAW-bə) is one of two Catawban languages of the eastern US, which together with the Siouan languages forms the Siouan–Catawban languages.
 The last native, fluent speaker of Catawba was Samuel Taylor Blue, who died in 1959.
 The Catawba people are now working to revitalize and preserve the Catawba language.

+Dialects

+The Catawba language has two documented dialects, Esaw and Saraw.
+Scholar Ives Goddard wrote the Saraw and Esaw dialects of Catawba presumably descend specifically from the Cheraw and the Esaw.
+Both dialects lasted into the 20th century.